sorcery-src/micro-interaction-mvp/README.md

 - [ ] Can we export CSS construction as plain CSS?
 - [ ] Can we export CSS construction as Styled Components? (e.g. CSS-in-JS)
 - [ ] Can we export CSS construction as Tailwind CSS? (e.g. utility-first)

-### v0.3

-_Explores configurable properties for block elements._

-- [ ] Can we add margin to an element?
-- [ ] Can we add negative margin to an element?
-- [ ] Can we control the margin between two elements naturally?
-- [ ] Can we add padding to an element?
-- [ ] Can we add a right-hand sidebar to make properties inspectable?
-- [ ] Can elements and the sidebar provide two-way binding for an element’s properties?

 ---